 The learner’s interaction and level participation in the learning process.
-Indicators of behavioural engagement reflect observable actions which include time and effort spent participating in learning activities, and interaction with peers and others related to the learning experience.
+Indicators of behavioral engagement reflect observable actions which include time and effort spent participating in learning activities, and interaction with peers and others related to the learning experience.

 Adult learners are more engaged on an emotional and intellectual level when their own work and life experiences are brought into their learning.
 And as they share those experiences with others, their engagement grows even stronger.
-Enabling learners to socialize other learners and mutually learn from each other’s experiences, is a critical aspect of behavioural engagement as it serves as an anchor that keeps drawing adult learners in, keeps them motivated, and even inspired.
+Enabling learners to socialize other learners and mutually learn from each other’s experiences, is a critical aspect of behavioral engagement as it serves as an anchor that keeps drawing adult learners in, keeps them motivated, and even inspired.

 A key factor that is often overlooked in development and implementation of training interventions is the environment factor of learner engagement.
-This is a significant factor that influences behavioural engagement.
+This is a significant factor that influences behavioral engagement.
 Training and the process of learning does not end when the training event itself is over.
 For knowledge to manifest itself in the workplace, it requires reinforcement and application and practice in the context of the employee’s functional routine.

 For more in-depth insights into training evaluations and learner engagement, grab your free copy of The Practical Guide to Evaluating Your Workplace Learning Effectiveness.

 The emotional and intellectual response engagement factors of the learner to training (content, treatment, relevance to the learner, etc.) are directly influenced by thoughtful course design, development and implementation which are comprehensively anchored in Adult Learning Theory and Principles.

 Let's put eLearning in action!
 Check out the infographic below for some of the eLearning tactics and tools to increase employee and learner engagement with results to increased productivity, better learning retention, and more!